 Therefore, World Geekly News are extremely excited to invite young readers of the site to join in our Invent A Superhero event – #WGNInventAHero.

 The idea is simple, as the title suggests – can you create and draw an amazing superhero?
-We know you’re a really creative bunch and will have some brilliant ideas, but if you need any help, here her’s our simple guide to invent your hero:
+We know you’re a really creative bunch and will have some brilliant ideas, but if you need any help, here’s our simple guide to inventing your hero:

 Firstly, what is their Hero Name?
 Does it describe what they can do, like The Flash, The Human Torch or Elasti-Girl?
 Or is it a name that tells you how amazing they are, like Captain Marvel or Mister Fantastic?
 Or do they just use their real name, like Constantine or Luke Cage?
 Secondly, what is their real name – their Secret Identity?
 Often, but not always, superhero identities are alliterative – which means that their first name and surname begin with the same sounds – like Peter Parker, Clark Kent or Bruce Banner.